hxwang/SmartGridSummary/papers/file/anastopoulou14-consumption-curtailment.md

 ### Challenge
 - Even if a priori agreement is reached between the operator and a user about the load to curtail
   - It is entirely up to the user to consume the load or not.
+  - when obeys the curtail, consumer i receives reward r_i
+  - when vilate the curtail, consumer i receives find f_i

 ### Algorithm
 - The model the problem as a full information game and dicuss the case of one consumer one producer, and N consumer one producer.